 Membranoproliferative GN I; Membranoproliferative GN II; Mesangiocapillary glomerulonephritis; Membranoproliferative glomerulonephritis; Lobular GN; Glomerulonephritis - membranoproliferative; MPGN type I; MPGN type II

 Sethi S, De Vriese AS, Fervenza FC.
 Immunoglobulin-mediated glomerulonephritis with a membranoproliferative pattern of injury and cryoglobulinemic glomerulonephritis.
-In: Johnson RJ, Feehally J, Floege J, eds.
+In: Feehally J, Floege J, Tonelli M, Johnson RJ, eds.
 Comprehensive Clinical Nephrology.
-5th ed.
-Philadelphia, PA: Elsevier Saunders; 2015:chap 21.
+6th ed.
+Philadelphia, PA: Elsevier; 2019:chap 21.